Capgemini/xrm-datamigration-xrmtoolbox/README.md

 For more on the data migration config settings [see](https://github.com/Capgemini/xrm-datamigration#Usage)

-1. Select **Data Export** on the main tab which will bring you to the Export Page as shown below:
+1. Select **Data Export** on the ribbon which will bring you to the Export Page as shown below:
  ![Initial Export Page](images/InitialExportPage.png "Initial Export Page")

-2. Add in Fetch and Write Setting (included a schema file if exporting to CSV) and save.
+2. Add in Fetch and Write Settings (including a schema file if exporting to CSV) and save.
  ![Save Export Config file](images/SaveExportConfig.png "Save Export Config file")

 3. Once the export config is generated, the export JSON file will be generated at the specified location.
 Below is an example of the generated file
  ![Export Config Example](images/ExportConfigExample.png "Export Config Example")

 **NB:** Ensure the JsonFolderPath exists